AntonioTorres23/OpenGL_Notes/PBR Diffuse Irradiance.md

 `vec3 irradiance = texture(irradianceMap, N).rgb;`

 Now, to generate the irradiance map, we need to convolute the environment's lighting as converted to a cubemap.
-Given that for each fragment the surface's hemisphere is oriented along the normal vector $\Large{N}$
+Given that for each fragment the surface's hemisphere is oriented along the normal vector $\Large{N}$, convoluting a cubemap equals the total average radiance of each direction $\Large{\omega_i}$ in the hemisphere $\Large{\Omega}$